elioeFIN/hurricanes/README.md

 late_advisoryverification_rsmc.m to compare my late advisory errors with errors of non-American RSMCs ;

-those files where name contain "nhcdependence" are in order to analyze how my advisory releases have affected behavior of National Hurricane Center.
+those files where name contain "nhcdependence" are in order to analyze how my advisory releases have affected behavior of National Hurricane Center ;

+tcr_changes.m to analyze how NHC post-season analysis affected my errors and comparable NHC errors.